Back to top

 Mathematics:

-• To understand and use degrees.
+• To use short division.

-• To solve problems with coordinates.
+• To divide with remainders.

 Science